revueltai/movinwords/README.md

 ```

 ## Animate Letters
-By default Movinwords animates the words in a sentence.
+By default, Movinwords animates the words in a sentence.
-If you wish to animate each single letter in a word instead you can set `animateLetters` to `true`.
+If you wish to animate each individual letter in a word instead, set `animateLetters` to `true`.

 ```html
 <h2 class="my-sentence">Hello lovely world!</h2>
 ```

 ```js
 new Movinwords({
   el: '.my-sentence',